stacks

 Richard Edward Rainwater 2.5 billion Fort Worth, TX real estate, energy, insurance

-Trevor Rees-Jones 1.5 billion Dallas, TX oil
+Trevor Rees-Jones 1.5 billion Dallas, TX petroleum

-Timothy Headington 1.1 billion Dallas, TX oil, investments
+Timothy Headington 1.1 billion Dallas, TX petroleum

-Jeffrey Hildebrand 1 billion Houston, TX oil
+Jeffrey Hildebrand 1 billion Houston, TX petroleum

 Richard Kinder 2.8 billion Houston, TX gas pipelines